What happens to the house when you get divorced?

 - Your usual standard of living

-- The role you played in the marriage, for example, if you gave up your career to care for the children.
+- The role each of you played in the marriage, for example, if either of you gave up your career to care for the children.

 Again, the Judge may make a ruling very similar to those described above.
 For example: